About Victoria

 Pull Quote logo

-Known around the world as Australia’s cultural capital, Melbourne has an enviable calendar of internationally recognised festivals and events such as the Australian Open, F1 Grand Prix and the Melbourne International Film Festival.
-Victorians love to celebrate the diverse range of multicultural events and festivals that reflect its diverse and multi-faith community.
+Known around the world as Australia’s cultural capital, Melbourne has an enviable calendar of internationally recognised festivals and events such as the Australian Open tennis, Australian Formula One Grand Prix and the Melbourne Comedy Festival.
+Victorians love to celebrate a diverse range of multicultural events and festivals that reflect its diverse and multi-faith community.

 Melbourne boasts a dynamic music scene and European-style alfresco dining, buzzing rooftop bars and late-night venues.
 Melbourne’s nightlife has something for everyone.

-On the streets of the central business district (CBD), you’ll find leading international and Australian fashion brands and restaurants with authentic foods from all around the world, which make for a great time with friends.
+On the streets of the central business district (CBD), you’ll find leading international and Australian fashion brands and restaurants with authentic foods from all around the world.

 A young student smiling as he stands in a busy laneway in Melbourne